tylerneylon/small_notes/newport_book/newport_book.md

 I suspect this part of Cal's thinking is likely influenced by his pursuit of an academic career.
 If you're a musician, for example, you may simply want to make good music.
-Perhaps there is an analogue of a mission for musicians, such as nudging a musical trend in a direction you feel is better, or perhaps raising awareness of a cause you care about.
+Perhaps there's an analogue of a mission for musicians, such as nudging a musical trend in a direction you like, or perhaps raising awareness of a cause you care about.
 But it would be a lie to pretend that you write music *because* of an external cause, such as world hunger.

-I think a mission
-is something that can augment a sense of meaning in your career, but isn't critical.
+A mission can augment a sense of meaning in your career.
+It's not critical to have one.
-If you care about something and want to make a difference in the world, go for it.
-But that desire-and-response need not be presented in the light of a career necessity.
+If you care about something and want to make a difference in the world, go for it --- but you can be happy without heroism.

 ## A point of comparison